 I shared some “Mom” wisdom last week when my son had his tryouts (he made the team!).
 Each day, I had a message to share with him.

 Here is my “Mom” wisdom that you might like to share with your kids (or use yourself):

-- Grit and Grace- It is about giving all that you have, and leaving it on all out on the court.
-It is about pushing yourself, giving your best, and also have the grace needed to be respectful, thankful and coachable.
-To be able to listen to feedback, to help out a teammate, to be a part of the bigger picture.
+- Grit and Grace- It is about giving all that you have, and leaving it all out on the court.
+It is about pushing yourself, giving your best, and also having the grace needed to be respectful, thankful, and coachable.
+To be able to listen to feedback, to help out a teammate, and to be a part of the bigger picture.

 - You were designed by God for greatness and purpose.
 No one else on the planet can do what you can do.
 You are unique, and you offer unique talents and gifts to the team.
 Figure out what they are, and show up and bring it!
 Your team and coaches are depending on you!